chearmstrong/alexa-node-lgtv-api/README.md

 # Control LG TV (Custom Alexa Skill)

-My custom Amazon Echo Alexa skill, that I was running locally on my Raspberry Pi.
-I'm no longer using it, so putting it here.
+My custom Amazon Echo Alexa skill (unpublished).
+I was running the backend code locally on my Raspberry Pi, to enbable me to control my TV on my local network.

+I'm no longer using it, so putting it here for reference.

 ## Getting Started